21Jamess/21Jamess.github.io/index.md

 # Hello World

 This is my home page!
-My name is James Vo and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Scienc.
+My name is James Vo and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects